 Waterford Blaa is a soft white bread roll with a floury exterior.
 It is the quintessential morning roll that locals fill with sausages, eggs, crispy bacon, or whatever else suits their fancy.
 They’re perfect for St. Patrick’s Day.

 This Irish Potato Leek Soup is a crowd pleasing soup that is perfect for St. Patrick’s Day!
 In fact, it’s probably the most delicious Potato Leek Soup that you’ll ever taste!
 What’s even better is that this awesome soup is easy to make, and equally good served either hot or cold.

 British Breakfast Sausage is different from American sausage in that it generally contains “rusk” or breadcrumbs along with water or stock.
 These two ingredients, along with the processing, produce a fine textured sausage that I always look forward to when I visit the UK.

 St. Patrick’s Day is just around the corner.
 I teamed up with Grits and Pinecones to bring you 14 Lucky Irish Dishes certain to put a little jig in your step and a smile on your face.

-Tartar sauce is a traditional accompaniment to fried seafood.
+Tartar Sauce is a traditional accompaniment to fried seafood.
 It’s quick and easy to prepare, and only requires a handful of ingredients.
-I’ve been making this tartar sauce for years for fried shrimp, fish and chips and other seafood delicacies.
+I’ve been making this tartar sauce for years for Fried Shrimp, Fish and Chips, Shrimp Po’ Boy, and other seafood delicacies.
 It never disappoints!

 The Irish are famous for their potato dishes, and Colcannon is no exception.
 It’s traditionally made with mashed potatoes, cabbage (or kale), onions, and butter.
 As a special treat for St. Patrick’s Day, I added some crispy bacon.